albinso/Tale/README.md

 Inserted when a quest is turned in.
 Additional field: numeric Quest ID.

+#### Kill (ID 401)
+Inserted whenever a unit the player has damaged dies.
+Additional field: name of the killed unit.

-#### Boss (ID 401)
+#### Boss (ID 411)
 Inserted on the end of a successful instanced encounter.
 This should only be dungeon and raid bosses but there may be exceptions I'm not aware of.
+Overlaps with 401.
 Additional field: numeric id for the encounter.

 #### PvP Kill (ID 501)
 Inserted on honorable PvP kills.
+Often, but not always, overlaps with 401.
 Additional field: name of the killed enemy player.

 #### Battleground end (ID 511)